Coaching staff changes heading into 2018/19

 At U.S. Ski and Snowboard, men’s head coach Sasha Rearick and Alpine Director Patrick Riml resigned from their positions.
 After 10 years on the World Cup tour, Rearick decided to make a move in order to lead the men's development team.
 “I am very excited about bringing my 16 years of World Cup and Europa Cup experience, my knowledge and my enthusiasm to this new role,” he said.
 At the same time, Patrick Riml, who served two terms (six years) as the alpine director of the U.S. Ski Team, decided to leave and has not yet announced another role.
 “I am proud of the contribution I have made to the U.S. Ski Team, but I also recognized the need for continued evolution of the sport in America to ensure that same success for the future,” said Riml.

 Jesse Hunt returns to the U.S. organization as alpine director, a role he last held with U.S. Ski & Snowboard in 2009 after 16 previous years with the organization.
-Hunt returns after nine years with Park City Ski & Snowboard where he was program director and general manager.
-During Hunt’s previous tenure with the national team, the U.S. Ski Team enjoyed arguably its most successful run of results in alpine racing in its history, including four FIS Overall World Cup titles, 12 Olympic medals, and 18 World Championship medals.
+Hunt returns after nine years with Park City Ski & Snowboard where he was program director and general manager,.
 “We have an exciting challenge ahead of us to give our alpine ski racers the chance to be Best In The World, but that is precisely the challenge that motivates me the most, helping athletes achieve everything that they are capable of," said Hunt.
 "We have a strong mix of highly experienced athletes and those coming up through the ranks in both the men’s and women’s teams, in speed and tech, and the chance to help all of them achieve greatness is one I could not turn down."

 Another change is likely to happen in Italy.
 Max Carca, currently head coach of the Italian men’s team, announced that he would like to quit this position and would like to take over a team.
-No official announcements have been made so far, but Race Ski Magazine has mentioned Christian Thoma, the current coach of the Swedish ladies’ tech team, as a potential successor in Carca’s position of technical director.
+No official announcements have been made so far about Carca's departure or a possible replacement.

 Originally published on 6 April 2018, this article will be updated weekly with new announcements.